Admissions, Curriculum Essentials & Prospectus

 ***For a VIRTUAL TOUR of Hayton School - please click HERE***

-The closing date for applications for entry in September 2020 was 15th January 2020.
+The closing date for applications for entry in September 2021 is 15th January 2021.

 With regard to our Admissions Policy, please be aware that in the event that during the period specified for attendance at worship the church [or, in relation to those of other faiths, relevant place of worship] has been closed for public worship and has not provided alternative premises for that worship, the requirements of these [admissions] arrangements in relation to attendance will only apply to the period when the church [or in relation to those of other faiths, relevant place of worship] or alternative premises have been available for public worship.